sohnithakkar/retailzero-a4aa/README.md

 ---

-# Auth0 for AI Agents -- Use Cases
+# Auth0 for AI Agents: Use Cases

 This application demonstrates four core A4AA capabilities that solve the key challenges of letting AI agents act on behalf of users.

-## 1. Authentication -- User Context
+## 1. Authentication: User Context

 **Problem:** An AI agent running server-side needs to know who the user is and carry their identity into every tool call.
 Without authenticated context, the agent cannot access protected resources or act on behalf of a specific user.